Huegoxaga/notes/algorithm/ml.md

     - It is 2^n and it can be anywhere from 1 - 256, 32 is a good starting point, then 64, 128, 256.
     - Larger batch size requires more computational resources, and it might cause out of memory errors.
     - Smaller batch size helps preventing the weight to be found at local minima, and it will be slow.
+      - Shuffle training data in each epoch can reduce the chances of getting local minima
+  - Regularization
+    - Regularization refers to a set of mathematical techniques applied to the backpropagation algorithm to avoidoverfitting
+    - Also known as the alpha parameter

 ### Reinforcement Learning